EgorDudyrev/expailleur/README.md

 ## Hierarchy of Examples
 The diagram shows the hierarchy of Usage Examples with their common tags (in regular font) and the links to the studies (in bold).
+One can view the diagram as a decision tree, where the decision is "what Example to look at based on my needs".

 ```mermaid
 graph TD;